EESSI/docs/docs/site_specific_config/gpu.md

     For `EESSI/2025.06` and later, that is: `/cvmfs/software.eessi.io/versions/<EESSI_VERSION>/compat/<OS>/<ARCH>/lib/nvidia`).
     This directory is special, since it is a CernVM-FS [Variant Symlink](https://cvmfs.readthedocs.io/en/stable/cpt-repo.html#variant-symlinks).
     The target of this symlink is what you configure in your local CernVM-FS configuration.

+#### Enabling runtime support for a native EESSI installation (using manual symlinking)
+If, for some reason, the helper script is unable to locate the drivers on your system you _can_ link them manually.
+To do so, grab the list of libraries that need to be symlinked from [here](https://raw.githubusercontent.com/apptainer/apptainer/main/etc/nvliblist.conf).
+Then, change to the correct directory:
+- For EESSI 2025.06 and later: `/cvmfs/software.eessi.io/versions/$EESSI_VERSION>/compat/$EESSI_OS/${EESSI_CPU_FAMILY}/lib/nvidia`,
+- For EESSI 2023.06: `/cvmfs/software.eessi.io/host_injections/${EESSI_VERSION}/compat/linux/${EESSI_CPU_FAMILY}/lib`
+Then, manually create the symlinks for each of the files in the aforementioned list (if they exist on your system) to the current directory.

 #### Runtime support when using EESSI in a container: {: #nvidia_eessi_container }